clojure-grimoire/grimoire/resources/1.5.0/clojure.core/compile/docstring.md

-Compiles the namespace named by the symbol lib into a set ofclassfiles.
-The source for the lib must be in a properclasspath-relative directory.
-The output files will go into thedirectory specified by *compile-path*, and that directory too mustbe in the classpath.
+Compiles the namespace named by the symbol lib into a set of classfiles.
+The source for the lib must be in a proper classpath-relative directory.
+The output files will go into the directory specified by *compile-path*, and that directory too must be in the classpath.